arkarn2020/hooks_basics/README.md

 ### 1. useState

-- to preserve reactive data (data which changes over time) present inside a component
+- why it's needed?? to preserve reactive data (data which changes over time) present inside a component

 - it takes initial values `initialValue` of any reactive data as parameter , creates a state `useState(initialValue)` and returns two values `currentValue` and `setCurrentValue` which can be combined in an array like this